-Precautions for Aerosol-Generating Procedures
+Precautions for Aerosol-Generating Procedure

-- 1. In addition to PPE, there should be increased caution in aerosol-generating procedures (BVM, suctioning, emergency airways, nebulizers, CPAP, etc.) - 2.
-N95 masks or higher, instead of surgical mask, shall be worn by responders for aerosolgenerating procedures. - 3.
-Keep patient and aerosolization away from others without PPE (e.g., bystanders, EMS personnel not in PPE, etc.). - 4.
-The use of HEPA filters for all procedures are considered best practice when available.
+- 1. In addition to PPE, there should be increased caution in aerosol-generating procedures.
+(BVM, suctioning, emergency airways, nebulizers, CPAP, ect) - 2.
+N95 masks or higher, instead of surgical masks, shall be worn by responders for aeosol-generating procedures. - 3.
+Keep the patient and aerosolization away from others without PPE (e.g. bystanders, EMS personnel not in PEE, etc.)